Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Share article

-It’s no secret that transitions can be tough (see also: first day of middle school).
-When it comes to switching your dog’s food, the difference between a smooth or rough transition is most likely some good information.
-Changing your pup’s diet abruptly or without some pro guidance can result in a serious mess.
-Think projectile vomiting or diarrhea.
-We sat down with veterinarian Imogen Slome, VMD, to cover the most common questions and concerns regarding diet transitions, so read on before you make any changes!
+It’s no secret that transitions can be tough.
+When it comes to switching your dog’s food, good information can mean the difference between a smooth or rough transition.
+Changing your pup’s diet abruptly or without some pro guidance can result in a serious mess—think projectile vomiting or diarrhea

-First, why would you need to transition your dog’s food?
+Why would a pet owner need to transition their dog’s food?

-There are many reasons why you might need to change your dog’s diet.
-If you are feeding a puppy specific formula, you’ll need to transition your dog to an adult dog food when they are old enough.
-Also, if your dog gets sick and needs to eat a bland diet for a few days, you might need to transition them away from the bland diet back to their normal food.
-Other reasons to change diets include switching from kibble to a fresh food like Ollie, switching formulas to rotate proteins in your dog’s diet, food allergies or aging.
-If you have concerns about what your pup is eating or making the transition, discuss with your vet before you make a move.
+Dr. Slome: There are many reasons why you might need to change your dog’s diet.
+If you are feeding a puppy-specific formula, you’ll need to transition your dog to an adult food when they are old enough.
+Also, if your dog gets sick and needs to eat a bland diet for a few days, you might need to transition them from the bland diet back to their normal food.
+Other reasons to change diets include switching from kibble to a fresh food such as Ollie, switching formulas to rotate protein sources in your dog’s diet, alleviate food allergies, or support healthy aging.
+If you have concerns about what your pup is eating or making the transition, discuss them with your vet before you start the switch.

 Is there a formula for transitioning from an old diet to a new one?

 Dr. Slome: Absolutely!
-The key is to slowly introduce the new food mixed into the old food, so that your dog’s system will not be distressed.
-The complete transition should take about a week and there’s a simple formula, with each step lasting two days.
+When transitioning dog food, the key is to slowly introduce the new food mixed into the old food, so that your dog’s system will not be distressed.
+The complete transition should take about a week and there’s a simple formula, with each step lasting three days.

-Some dogs may need more time to regulate during the transition, so feel free to add an extra day or two if your dog is showing any signs of distress (abnormal poop or behavior).
-The most important thing is to do is listen to your dog.
-If you take it slow, watch his signals and adapt as needed, you’re in for a smooth transition.
-If your dog suddenly refuses food or has issues with vomiting, contact your vet.
+Some dogs may need more time to regulate during the transition, so feel free to add an extra day or two if your dog is showing any signs of distress (e.g., abnormal poop or behavior).
+The most important thing to do is listen to your dog.
+If you take it slow, watch their signals, and adapt as needed, you’re in for a smooth transition.
+If your dog suddenly refuses food or has issues with vomiting or diarrhea, contact your vet.

 What are the dangers of switching a dog’s diet without a transition period?

-Dr. Slome: The biggest danger is gastro-intestinal distress, which could be mild to severe depending on the dog and includes symptoms like diarrhea or vomiting, or an even more serious illness caused by a strained digestive system.
+Dr. Slome: The biggest danger is gastrointestinal distress, which could be mild to severe depending on the dog and includes signs such as diarrhea or vomiting, or a more serious illness caused by a strained digestive system.
 The most important reason to use a transition period is simply because it’s impossible to predict your dog’s experience.
-It could be absolutely seamless or it could be difficult and distressing, and since you don’t know, a careful transition period that blends an old diet with a new one is best.
+It could be absolutely seamless or it could be difficult and distressing, and since you don’t know, a careful transition period that blends the old diet with the new one is best.

 Are there ever instances when you should not transition a dog’s diet?

-Dr. Slome: Yes, if your dog has been prescribed a special diet by a veterinarian for a disease or a specific allergy, they shouldn’t be transitioned.
-In these circumstances, your vet will give clear instructions.
+Dr. Slome: Yes, your dog shouldn’t be transitioned if they have been prescribed a special diet by a veterinarian for a disease or a specific allergy.
+In these circumstances, your vet will provide you with clear instructions.
+Does My Dog Need an Allergy Test?

-Dr. Slome: Food allergies are a big topic, but the short answer is that like any diet transition, it should be slow and gradual unless otherwise specified by your veterinarian.
-If you have specific concerns about a food allergy with your dog, always consult your vet before making any changes to his diet.
+Dr. Slome: Food allergies are a complex topic, but the short answer is that like any diet transition, it should be slow and gradual unless otherwise specified by your veterinarian.
+If you have specific concerns about a food allergy with your dog, always consult your vet before making any diet changes.

 What should pet parents look for in their dog’s poop during a transition?

 Dr. Slome: No news is good news!
 A smooth transition will result in poop that is familiar in both looks and frequency.
-If your dog’s #2 starts looking abnormal in any way (diarrhea or constipation), slow down the transition for an extra day or two.
-His system should regulate on its own.
+If your dog’s #2 starts looking abnormal in any way (e.g., diarrhea or constipation), extend the transition for an extra day or two.
+Your dog’s system should regulate on its own.
 If it doesn’t, contact your vet.

-In addition to poop, what are the signs to keep going or to slow down?
+In addition to poop, what are the signs to keep going or slow a diet transition?

-Are there any other special circumstances or exceptions to the process?
+Are there any other special circumstances or exceptions to the diet transition process?

-Dr. Slome: Yes, there are different guidelines for puppies, moms who are pregnant or just gave birth, or dogs with concurrent diseases.
-For example, if a vet is prescribing a diet for a diabetic dog, they’ll offer a different approach to the transition.
-Definitely seek your vet’s advice in any such circumstances.
+Dr. Slome: Yes, there are different guidelines for puppies, dogs who are pregnant or just gave birth, and dogs with concurrent diseases.
+For example, if a vet is prescribing a diet for a diabetic dog, they’ll offer a different approach to transitioning dog food.
+Definitely seek your vet’s advice in such circumstances.

-What if the dog loves the new food and therefore eats it too fast?
+What if the dog loves the new food and eats it too fast?

-Dr. Slome: I’d recommend putting the food into a Kong toy or puzzle-type dish that makes it harder to binge.
-You could also ration the portions to slow them down.
+Dr. Slome: I’d recommend putting the food in a Kong toy or puzzle-type dish that makes it harder to binge.
+You could also ration the portions to slow your dog’s pace.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.